PatchworkOS da8a090

 Returns

-On success, 0, on failure returns ERR and errno is set.
+On success, returns the address of the modified memory area, on failure returns NULL and errno is set.

 Definition at line 6 of file mprotect.c.